 Non-Material Damage

-When suing an organisation for UK GDPR breach compensation, any mental injuries are referred to as ‘non-material damage’.
+You could be eligible to receive between £66,920 and £141,240 in compensation for severe psychiatric damage.
+When suing an organisation for UK GDPR breach compensation, any mental harm is referred to as ‘non-material damage’.
 To help value non-material damage, those responsible for providing a calculation for data breach compensation may refer to the compensation brackets published in the Judicial College Guidelines (JCG).
-The JCG provides guideline compensation amounts for various illnesses and injuries, including mental health damage.
+The JCG provides guideline compensation brackets for various kinds of harm, including mental health damage.

-Our table below looks at figures for mental injuries from the JCG.
-It also provides a figure in the top row that shows how you could be compensated for very serious damage to your mental health plus your financial harm in the same claim.
+Our table below looks at brackets for mental harm from the JCG.
+It also provides a figure in the top row that shows how you could be compensated for very serious damage to your mental health, plus financial harm.
 This figure was not taken from the JCG.
-Also note that the table is only provided for guidance.
+Please also note that the table is provided for guidance only.

-If you would like to know how data breach compensation could be calculated or if you would like a free valuation, please speak with an advisor.
+If you would like to know how data breach compensation could be calculated or if you would like a free assessment, please speak with an advisor.

-Who Could I Sue For A Breach Of The GDPR?
+Who Could I Sue For A Breach Of The UK GDPR?

-Essentially to hold a valid data breach claim for compensation you must be able to show that the data controller did not do enough to keep your data safe.
-For instance, they did not train their staff on data awareness and this caused your personal information to be exposed.
-Just because a data breach has occurred will not automatically mean you can make a claim.
+Essentially, to hold a valid data breach claim for compensation, you must be able to show that the data controller did not do enough to keep your data safe.
+For instance, they did not train their staff on data awareness, and this caused your personal information to be exposed.
+Just because a data breach has occurred does not automatically mean you can make a claim.

 Data controllers can do the following as ways of protecting personal data;